The best pillows for aches and pains

-Sometimes a warm bath and good night’s sleep aren’t enough to ease aches and pains.
-If you’re living with a chronic condition or suffering with temporary discomfort due to surgery or injury, getting comfortable in bed can be an ordeal in itself.
+Sometimes a warm bath and a good night’s sleep aren’t enough to ease aches and pains.
+If you’re living with a chronic condition or suffering from temporary discomfort due to surgery or injury, getting comfortable in bed can be an ordeal in itself.

 Also sold as a pregnancy pillow, these extra-large pillows are endlessly adaptable.
 Wrap one around your body to provide support as you sit in bed, rest a leg on it to reduce pressure on aching hips or knees or simply cuddle into it to ease pressure on the front of your body.
 As the name suggests, these pillows are perfect for expectant mamas.
 The adaptable soft pillow is ideal for supporting bumps, aching hips and swollen ankles for a more restful night’s sleep.

 Chronic neck pain should be discussed with a doctor, but if you’re using the wrong pillow whilst you sleep this can be a contributing factor.
 It’s important that during the night your neck and back is in a neutral position - which means keeping it in a comfortable position without tilting it in a certain direction.